findnewfriends/e-commerce-chaton/README.md

 ## Admin dashboard

-To access the admin dashboard you need to user this login:
+To access the admin dashboard you need to use this login:

 Email : kittenpics_admin@yopmail.com